by Dr. Carl Phillips, CASAA Science Director

 Follow my new "ANTZ Check" Series as I "fact check" the various ways the ANTZ (Anti Nicotine and Tobacco Zealots) deceive the public about smoke-free alternatives.
 Each ANTZ Check will be for one specific lie to keep it short and simple (and easy to link to if you are in a debate or just looking for facts.)

-TOXIC SHOCKER
+RATING: TOXIC SHOCKER |

 Because the refill liquids contain nicotine, taste good and can "look like liquid candy," they pose a significant poisoning risk to small children.
 This is yet another reason to fear and distrust e-cigarettes (and other smoke-free tobacco products.)